christianshub/py-http-server/README.md

-# py-http-server
+# simple-http-server

-Simple http server using pythons built in `http.server` with a `PUT` extenstion to be able to upload/send files to a hosting server quickly.
+Simple http server using python3's built in `http.server` with a `PUT` extenstion to be able to upload/send files to a hosting server quickly.

 ## How-to

 1) Run `main.py` on your server machine that should receive files
-1) Test locally by running `curl -i -X PUT --upload-file path/to/your/file.txt http://localhost:8000`
+1) Test locally: `curl -i -X PUT --upload-file path/to/your/file.txt http://localhost:8000`

-## Test cases

-1) Run `test/test_server.sh`
-1) Run `test/test_calls.sh` to validate tests are OK

 ## Known issues